ebroadwater/nodejs-weather/README.md

 # nodejs-weather
-Practice using Node.js, Express, and Pug
+Practice using Node.js, Express, and Pug.

 Simple weather website that allows displays the forecast (current, hourly, daily) for the inputed location.